 HVAC Training Shop is reader-supported.
-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

-In this article, we’ll go over the differences between pleated and non-pleated air filters.
-We’ll also discuss the factors that you need to consider when choosing an air filter.
+In this article, I’ll go over the differences between pleated and non-pleated air filters.
+I’ll also discuss the factors that you need to consider when choosing an air filter.

 The quality of the air filters helps determine the purity of air within your home.
 Quality filters will provide the best filtration and cleanest air in your home.
 However, the quality of the filters comes with costs.
 The higher the quality, the higher the cost.